MicrosoftDocs/dataexplorer-docs/data-explorer/data-factory-command-activity.md

         * Select the **From Azure subscription** radio button and select your **Azure subscription** account.
 Then, select your **Cluster**.
 Note the drop-down will only list clusters that belong to the user.
         * Instead, select **Enter manually** radio button and enter your **Endpoint** (cluster URL).
     * Specify the **Tenant**.
     * Enter **Service principal ID**.
-The principal ID must have the adequate permissions, according to the permission level required by the command being used.
+The principal ID must have the adequate permissions, according to the permission level required by the command being used (this is found via the Azure Portal > App Registrations > Overview > Application (client) ID).
     * Select **Service principal key** button and enter **Service Principal Key**.
     * Select your **Database** from the dropdown menu.
 Alternatively, select **Edit** checkbox and enter your database name.
     * Select **Test Connection** to test the linked service connection you created.
 If you can connect to your setup, a green checkmark **Connection successful** will appear.